 Conservation of resources is an important priority for manufacturing business.
 We made conscious effort in improving our manufacturing processes and are continuously working towards reducing the use of energy throughout the division.
 We have invested in servo systems in some production machines to reduce energy consumption.
-In addition, halogen lights were replaced with LED lighting which consumes lower energy.
+In addition, halogen lights were replaced with LED lighting which consumes lower energy and replacing Diesel/Petrol/LP Gas (fossil fuel) forklifts with Electric forklifts.

 The Group has also invested in a solar PV Retrofitted Grid Connected System in year 2017 with the objective to contribute to climate change mitigation by reducing GHG emission into the atmosphere.
-Total solar energy generated during the year was as below:

-FY 2021 FY 2020 Solar power generated (kWh) 359,064 342,452
+FY 2022 FY 2021 FY 2020 Solar power generated (kWh) 367,272 359,064 342,452